markplewis/sandiplewis-blog/README.md

 sanity upgrade
 ```

 Unfortunately, [until this issue has been resolved](https://github.com/sanity-io/sanity/issues/1510), Sanity will generate a `yarn.lock` file, which will likely be out-of-sync with `package-lock.json`.
-So, after running `sanity upgrade`, you'll need to perform some cleanup, as follows:
+So, after running `sanity upgrade`, you'll need to perform some cleanup in each directory where `sanity upgrade` was run:

 ```bash
 rm yarn.lock